dilshan5/ttaf-ui-intive/README.md

  First you need to clone the 'master' branch of this project into your local machine.
 After that you can open configuration.properties file and set your desired browser for testing.

  # Prerequisites
  You have to install Firefox borwser and Chrome browser in your machine.
+And also change the test plan parameters as needed.

 # Run individual Test Scenario